globe icon

 Fintown is a platform raising funds to invest in further real estate development projects from the Vichorev Group in Prague.

 As an investor, you can invest in development projects or rental properties with high occupancy and daily rental rates.
-The platform is more transparent than Lendermarket, despite being active for less than a year.
+The platform is more transparent than Lendermarket, despite operating only from January 2023.

 Are you wondering how much money you lose by letting your money sit in a bank account?
 Find out with our inflation calculator.
 Beat inflation with our P2P lending calculator.